TheMody/No-learning-rates-needed-Introducing-SALSA-Stable-Armijo-Line-Search-Adaptation/README.md

 ## Disclaimer:

-This optimizer was only tested and validated to perform well with MLPs, Transformers, and Convolutional Neural Networks.
+This optimizer was only tested and validated to perform well with MLPs, Transformers, and Convolutional Neural Networks (Mamba was also tested but needed a c value of 0.7).
 Your results may vary when you try it for other architectures and/or use cases on which it was not validated.
 When you encounter any issues, try tuning the c value of the optimizer and/or open an issue on Github.

 ## Older Versions of this Optimizer:
 https://github.com/TheMody/Faster-Convergence-for-Transformer-Fine-tuning-with-Line-Search-Methods